Faldingworth Airfield History

 July 1943Station opened

-January 1947Station put on care and maintenance.
+January 1947Station placed on Care and Maintenance.

-1998Main part of the airfield sold off.
+1998The main part of the airfield sold-off.